4shub/java/README.md

   - `helloworld`: the name of your class.
 It should also be the name of your file.

 ## Doing Things
-Let's just make this program say hello world in your console.
+Let's just make this program say hello world in your console:

 ```
 public class helloworld {